bartekwawrzkowicz/bartekwawrzkowicz/README.md

 My name is Bartek and I'm a Front End Developer.
 ###
-In my projects i'm using my basic computer / programming skills, like
+In my projects i'm using my developer skills like
 ###
 `HTML` `CSS` `SASS` `JavaScript` `ReactJS`.
 ###